Meet SingularCity member Sue Wong, the fashion designer whose stunning dresses recall a bygone era and bring romance and glamour to women everywhere.

-It’s hard to believe, seeing her now, that when she was five years old, her mother bribed a border guard with her wedding jewelry to get them out of China and into Hong Kong.
-A year later, Wong and her mother finally arrived in Los Angeles.
-Neither spoke English, and Wong had yet to see her father, who had come to the United States before she was born.
+It’s hard to believe, seeing her now, that she was spirited away from her ancestral home at the age of five by her mother, who longed to be reunited with her father in America.
+When Wong and her mother arrived in Los Angeles, neither spoke English, and Wong had yet to see her father, who had come to the United States before she was born.

 The family first settled in South Central L.A., then moved to what Wong calls a “squeaky clean” neighborhood in Culver City where her family was among the few Asians in the community.
 She remembers always drawing and sketching.
 “I wanted to be a painter or an artist,” she says, “but my parents were struggling and they didn’t want me to struggle too.
 They wanted me to be a teacher or an accountant ― something safe and predictable.”

 With no dolls or toys to play with, Wong says she lived in a dream world inspired by old Hollywood movies from the ’20s, ’30s and ’40s.
 “The women in those movies were the ultimate in glamour,” Wong says.
 “My gowns ― the fantasy and romance ― were inspired by those movie goddesses.”